Wabzab/DeweyDecimalDiscipline/README.md

 ## How To Use
-Launching the app will land you on the home page, where you can view your statistics and achievements for each available task.
+Launching the app will land you on the home page, where you can view your statistics and achievements for each available task, as well as access the tasks themselves.

-On the left there is a navigation bar with buttons that take you to each available task.
+The tasks available include:
+- Replacing Books - Sort books by call number in ascending order.
+- Identifying Areas - Match top level call number names to their description, and vice versa.